nCine/nCine-site/web-tests.md

 You can drag around the window on a monitor with a different scale factor to see it automatically resized.

 **Controls**:
-- Use the mouse, the keyboard, the gamepad, or the touch screen to interact with the interfaces
+- Use the mouse, the keyboard, the gamepad, or the touch screen to interact with the ImGui interface
 - Pressing `1`, `2`, `3`, or `4` will center the window on the first, second, third or fourth monitor
 - Pressing `5`, `6`, `7`, or `8` will go full screen on the first, second, third or fourth monitor
 - Pressing `CTRL + H` on the keyboard will show or hide the ImGui interfaces
+- Pressing `F` on the keyboard will toggle full screen
 - Pressing `Escape` on the keyboard will quit the application

 ### apptest_scene ([web version](/apptests/apptest_scene.html))